 Design Strategy

-We has been working hard on redesigning and developing a new marketing strategy based on page views and bounce rate.
+We have been working hard on redesigning and developing a new marketing strategy based on page views and bounce rate.

-- Improved the search experience by categorising common search inputs and incorporating drop-down menus for quicker navigation.
+- Categorised inputs: Improved the search experience by categorising common search inputs and incorporating drop-down menus for quicker navigation.

 1.3 Introduction and Call-to-action